 How can entrepreneurs and small businesses tap into this lucrative target market?
 Barletta suggests focusing on services that will appeal to time-starved, affluent women.

 “One thing I’ve been saying for women in general — and especially PrimeTime women — is that companies need to get beyond the idea of customer service.
 Instead, they need to offer customer services.
 Customer service in this country is so bad that consumers have given up on it.”

 Barletta advises small businesses to “think about the services that what will be important to this fast-growing, more-moneyed segment of the population — and offer them!”

 I asked Barletta to describe the type of service businesses she has in mind.
 Some examples:

 - Gardening.
-“I’d love to do business with a garden center that delivers a pot of fresh flowers to my porch once a month, along with any other heavy, cumbersome products I might want for my yard, like soil and mulch.”
+“I’d love to do business with a garden center that delivers a pot of fresh flowers to my porch once a month.
+I’d like to see them deliver heavy cumbersome products I might want for my yard, like soil and mulch.”

 - Home electronics.
 Boomers are creating “specialty rooms and spaces” for home theaters and game rooms, and they’re buying second homes.
 Who’s going to help them set up all that expensive, complicated and unwieldy stuff?

 - Pickup service at the mall.
 Barletta asks: “Will someone start this company — please?
 I’d love to see a service business that set up drop off and pick-up locations at four different points of a shopping mall.
-They want their customers to walk the whole mall, but to the extent that I’m a successful shopper, I quickly get loaded down with packages.
+They want their customers to walk the whole mall.
+But to the extent that I’m a successful shopper, I quickly get loaded down with packages.
 And in wintertime I’m wearing a heavy uncomfortable coat and these malls are indoors.
-So, how about a company where I check my coat, drop off my packages as I go — and then make a call from my cell phone when I’m done to have everything delivered right to my car?”
+So, how about a company where I check my coat and drop off my packages as I go?
+And then allow me to make a call from my cell phone when I’m done to have everything delivered right to my car?”